 Overall, despite a growing ICT sector in Blue Sky, ICT education enrolment has dwindled, and demand is outstripping supply of ICT skills.
 The gap is widening, and this may translate into significant challenges such as lost sales, project delays, and postponed product launches.
 This type of lost revenue for the ICT sector means lost economic spin-off to the region.
 Why has this happened?
 When the tech bubble burst, students began to steer clear of the industry.
 Once the sector recovered and then continued to grow steadily, students remained obviously unaware about current and future ICT job opportunities.
-We need students to understand these opportunities and become excited at the prospects, not only for the benefit of employers but also for the benefit of the prospective students themselves, the college, and the region.
-We also need to be mindful of providing skills demanded locally.
+We need students to understand these opportunities and become excited at the prospects, not only for the benefit of employers but also for the benefit of providing skills demanded locally.
 When we train our workforce with skills such as mobile phone application skills without adding skills sought locally, our skilled workforce leaves the region.
 The ICT skills gap is being felt across the country - and Blue Sky is no different.
 We need a collective campaign to promote ICT education, one that will position the ICT sector to grow as it anticipates and ultimately one that will help our region prosper.